Skip to main content

 The Buddy System Problem

 Finding a reliable accountability partner is hard.
+If you're weighing your options, see accountability partner vs. app for an honest comparison of the tradeoffs.
 They cancel.
 They forget.
 They get busy with their own life.
 And when both of you are struggling, there's no external force to pull you back.

 The App Notification Problem

 Push notifications are easy to ignore.
 There's no consequence for swiping them away.
 After a week, your brain learns to tune them out completely.
-They lack the personal, unavoidable quality of a phone call or a financial charge.
+They lack the personal, unavoidable quality of a phone call or a financial charge, which is the line that separates a consequence-based app from a pure tracker like HabitBull.

 The Willpower Problem

 Relying on willpower alone is like relying on a phone battery that drains faster the more you need it.
-Willpower is a finite resource that depletes throughout the day.
+The classic willpower-as-fuel-tank model is weaker than most people think (see the willpower depletion myth for the updated science), but the practical takeaway is unchanged: motivation is unreliable.
 Accountability systems work because they don't depend on willpower.
 They create external structures that work even when your motivation is at zero.

 How to Build Real Accountability Into Your Life